… And Facebook for All — Offsite Sharing

 Drag and Drop

-Furthermore, the site certainly tries to make it easy for even novice programmers (and people who can really only do drag and drop) to place a Like Button on their own sites for offsite sharing.
-The premise is irresistible: you add the Like Button, people “Like” your own site, and that information transmits back to Facebook and to the Likers’ friend lists.
+Furthermore, the site tries to make it easy for even novice programmers (and people who can really only do drag and drop) to place a Like Button on their own sites for offsite sharing.
+The premise is irresistible.
+You add the Like Button, people “Like” your own site, and that information transmits back to Facebook and to the Likers’ friend lists.
 In addition, their friends, who may not have know about you at all, suddenly do, and the offsite sharing spreads even more.
 They, hopefully, check you out, Like you, and the process repeats on and on, ad infinitum, or at least in theory.
 And with enough intersecting friends with enough non-intersecting additional friendships, a few Likes could translate into dozens, if not hundreds, or even thousands, of new people who know about you.

 Engagement and Reach